SEKOIA-IO/documentation/docs/integration/categories/network_security/fortiproxy.md

 ### Instructions on the 3rd Party Solution

-#### Forward FortiProxy Logs to Sekoia.io

 This setup guide will show you how to forward your FortiProxy logs to Sekoia.io by means of a syslog transport channel.

-#### Detailed Procedure:

-1. **FortiProxy Logs:**
-    - On FortiProxy appliances, different types of logs are available.
-This intake currently supports:
-      - Traffic: Records traffic flow information, such as HTTP/HTTPS requests and responses.
-      - HTTP Transaction: Records HTTP transaction-related traffic log.
-      - DLP: Records data leak prevention events.

-2. **Transport to the Concentrator:**
+#### Transport to the Concentrator

 - **Prerequisites:**
     - Administrator rights on FortiProxy
     - Traffic towards the syslog concentrator must be open on `UDP 514`

-    - **Configure Logging to a RSYSLOG Server:**
+- **Configure Logging to a syslog Server:**

     1. Go to `Log > Log Settings > Remote Logging and Archiving`.
     2. Tick the box `Send Logs to Syslog`.
     3. In `IP Address/FQDN`, enter the IP address or the domain name of the remote Syslog server.
     4. In `Log Settings`, you can customize what types of events you want to send to Sekoia.io.
 By default:
         - `Event Logging` : `All`
         - `Local Traffic Log` : `All`
     5. Click `Apply`.

     For more information, please refer to the official documentation of [FortiProxy](https://docs.fortinet.com/document/fortiproxy/7.0.0/administration-guide/707542/log-settings#Log_Settings).

 ### Instruction on Sekoia